Platform: Windows

 1. Open the Management Console.

-6. On the Where To Back Up step of the backup wizard, select the storage account with the Object Lock (Immutability) feature supported.
+5. On the Where to back up step of the backup wizard, select the storage account with the Object Lock (Immutability) feature supported.

-8. Enable the GFS retention policy, then specify the GFS keeping periods according to your requirements.
+7. Enable the Archive Backups, Grandfather-Father-Son (GFS), then specify the GFS keeping periods according to your requirements.
 If you already have the GFS policy configured, skip this step.

 | Top |